anigwe/DADA2onFarmHPC/README.md

 - DADA2.sh job script (include absolute file location of DADA2.R)
 - sbatch ~/DADA2.sh in the terminal to begin process

+Run R interactively until strepdrought_plotErrF.pdf and strepdrought_plotErrr.pdf is produced.
+Download those files and use them to determine where to trim forward and reverse reads.

 ## DADA2 inputs
 - Sequencing files formatted correctly for input into DADA2